kahchoong/Inverse-Optimization-Algorithms-for-High-Strain-Rate-Problems/README.md

  * Finite Element Method using Explicit Formulation
  *
 ### Workflow
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; still thinking about ideas of how to organize the code and considering if I should make a PyPi package if there is enough interest and scalability/success with these algorithms
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Still thinking about ideas of how to organize the code and considering if I should make a PyPi package if there is enough interest and scalability/success with these algorithms

 ### References and Sources (at least the ones that have made sense of what I am doing)
   1. Meyers, M. A. (1994).
 Dynamic behavior of materials.
 Wiley-Interscience. https://doi.org/10.1002/9780470172278